wp-plugins/page-views-count/readme.txt

 == Changelog ==

+= 1.0.6.1 - 2014/02/22 =
+* Fix - Add missed style for class .pvc_clear in Sass

+= 1.0.6 - 2014/02/21 =
+* Feature - Beginning of conversion of the plugin to backbone.js and Sass
+* Feature - Loads superfast on frontend with substantially less calls to the server making it very lightweight and super fast.
+* Feature - On Category extract pages plugin now only calls once to admin-ajax.php regardless of how many extract view counts are shown.
+* Feature - Upgrade Page View Count front end count and load function to backbone.js
+* Feature - Upgraded plugins front end CSS to Sass.

+= 1.0.5 - 2014/06/27 =
+* Feature - Added load Counter on front end by Ajax option to prevent count being cached by caching plugins.
+* Tweak - added ajax event 'pvc_ajax_load_stats' and trigger $("body").trigger("pvc_stats_loaded_" + pvc_object_id ); for that event
+* Tweak - added ajax event 'pvc_ajax_update_stats' and trigger $("body").trigger("pvc_stats_updated_" + post_id ); for that event
+* Tweak - use $wpdb->prepare() for all sql command for security
+* Tweak - Updated chosen js script to latest version 1.1.0 on the a3rev Plugin Framework
+* Tweak - Added support for placeholder feature for input, email , password , text area types.
+* Tweak - Added Russiian translation thanks to [Renat Nurlyev](http://kluchkuspexu.ru/)

+= 1.0.4.3 - 2014/05/26 =
+* Tweak - Changed add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );
+* Tweak - Update change_button_text() function from ( $original == 'Insert into Post' ) to ( is_admin() && $original === 'Insert into Post' )
+* Tweak - Checked and updated for full compatibility with WordPress version 3.9.1
+* Tweak - Updated plugins description text and admin panel yellow sidebar text.
+* Tweak - Updated Framework help text font for consistency.
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Full WP_DEBUG ran, all uncaught exceptions, errors, warnings, notices and php strict standard notices fixed.
+* Tweak - Added PHP Public Static to functions in Class.
+Done so that Public Static warnings don't show in DE_BUG mode.
+* Fix - Code tweaks to fix a3 Plugins Framework conflict with WP e-Commerce tax rates.

 = 1.0.4.2 - 2013/12/24 =
 * Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
 * Feature - Feature - a3rev framework 100% mobile and tablet responsive, portrait and landscape viewing.